seandstewart/bardly/pending/problems/troilus-and-cressida/11-player.md

 How can that be?

 **THERSITES**
-Why, he stalks up and down like a peacock,--a stride
+Why, he stalks up and down like a peacock--a stride
 and a stand: ruminates like an hostess that hath no
 arithmetic but her brain to set down her reckoning:
 bites his lip with a politic regard, as who should